 Once you’ve done your homework, hit the ground running!
 In a seller’s market, it is not uncommon for a seller to receive multiple offers on the first day their home is listed.
 Don’t assume that a home you see listed will still be available the next week – or even the next day.

 Great real estate agents will also be watching your home search like a hawk.
-However, it always helps to have extra eyes and ears in the process.
+However, it helps to have extra eyes and ears in the process.
 After all, you are the only one who knows exactly what you’re looking for.
-There are a number of websites and mobile applications that can help keep you in the loop as soon as new listings are available.
+There are a number of websites and mobile applications that may help keep you in the loop as soon as new listings are available.

 4. Act fast